asynthe/asynthe/README.md

 -Python -> Rust
 -C++
 #### Skills
--Linux and Bash Scripting
+- Linux and Bash Scripting
--Cyber Security
+- Cyber Security
--Videogame Development with Unreal Engine 5 and Blender -Making Subtitles with Aegisub
+- Videogame Development with Unreal Engine 5 and Blender
+- Making Subtitles with Aegisub

 ## I'm insterested in
 -Making a good Wayland system on Linux